-- pH ranges from 7.17 to 8.05 pH units at Flora Creek, throughout the 2022 deployment season (Figure 3).
-The median pH is 7.69. - pH increased slightly during the first deployment and then decreased slightly during the remainder of the deployment season.
-This may be due to a slight calibration error. pH fluctuates daily.
-Peaks are observed during late afternoon and early evening. - All values during the deployment are within the CCME Water Quality Guidelines for the Protection of Aquatic Life (between 6.5 and 9 pH units).
+- pH ranges from 7.67 to 8.16 pH units at Flora Creek, throughout the 2024 deployment season (Figure 3).
+The median pH is 7.87. - pH increased slightly during the first few weeks of deployment and then was relatively stable during the remainder of the deployment season. pH fluctuates daily.
+Peaks are observed during late afternoon and early evening.
+There were less fluctuations during the last week of deployment. - All values during the deployment are within the CCME Water Quality Guidelines for the Protection of Aquatic Life (between 6.5 and 9 pH units).

-Water pH: Flora Creek below TLH June 7 to October 19, 2022
+Water pH: Flora Creek below TLH July 25 to October 17, 2024